A simple cleaning that makes your teeth feel really clean A Consultation with Gina Dellanina, RDH, MS

 Dear Doctor,

-he consultation about the dental hygiene visit really clarifies exactly what is done at each hygiene visit.
-It was hopefully more than meets the eye for most people and was meant to give a fairly in depth breakdown of a so-called "simple cleaning".
+The consultation about the dental hygiene visit really clarifies exactly what is done at each hygiene visit.
+It was hopefully more than meets the eye for most people and was meant to give a fairly in depth breakdown of a so-called “simple cleaning.”

 Polishing can be part of a dental hygiene visit.
 Depending upon your needs, their are different levels of a "cleaning" performed by a dental hygienist or dentist.
 Whether you have a prophylaxis (see definition below), periodontal maintenance or a scaling and root planing (deep cleaning) appointment will depend upon your periodontal (gum) health.